Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_organization_settings/changing_org_name_deleting_org.md

 weight: 40
 date: 2021-08-12
 ---
-Change the organization name, export organization data, or delete the organization.
+Change the organization name, apply an organization logo, export organization data, or delete the organization.

 ## Change the organization name

+To change the name:

-Click **Manage** from the Organization - Settings menu to change the organization name or delete the organization.
+1. Click **Manage** from the Organization - Settings menu to change the organization name or delete the organization.

-Type a different name to use for the organization, and then click **Save** to save changes, or **Reset** to revert changes.
+2. Type a different name to use for the organization.
+3. Click **Save** to save changes, or **Reset** to revert changes.

 ## Apply an organization logo

-To apply your organization's logo to the Amplify Platform navigation
+To apply your organization's logo to the Amplify Platform navigation:

 1. Select your organization's logo.
-The logo will be displayed at a maximum height of 45 pixels, and the logo file must be less than 100KB.
+The logo is displayed at a maximum height of 45 pixels, and the logo file must be less than 100KB.
     1. Click **Choose File**.
     2. Select the logo file to upload.
 Once the logo file is selected, the *Branding Preview* will update to display the selected logo.
     3. To remove the selected icon file, click **Remove**.